The Bergisel Ski Jump on famous Mt. Isel is an architectural highlight and a tourist attraction in the Alpine City.

-The Bergisel Ski Jump (Bergisel-Schanze), reopened in 2001, is a real architectural masterpiece, designed by the Iraqi/British world-class architect Zaha Hadid, who succeeded in combining the ski jump as athletic venue and the café with panoramic terrace in a unique way.
-For this reason Zaha Hadid was awarded with the Austrian State Architecture Prize in 2002.
-However, the Bergisel Ski Jump has become one of the main attractions of the city of Innsbruck.
+The Bergisel Ski Jump is a real architectural masterpiece, designed by the Iraqi-British world-class architect Zaha Hadid (1950 - 2016), who succeeded in combining - 250 m above the town - the ski jump as athletic venue and the restaurant with panoramic terrace in a unique way and barrier-free.
+For this reason, Zaha Hadid was awarded with the Austrian State Architecture Prize in 2002.